Unique continuation principles for finite-element discretizations of the Laplacian: Introduction

 \section{Introduction}

 The unique continuation principle (UCP) is a fundamental tool in the theory of elliptic equations.
 Analogous to the identity theorem in complex analysis, the \emph{weak UCP} says that if a solution to an elliptic partial differential equation (or inequality) vanishes on a non-empty open set, then it vanishes everywhere.
-More precisely, for any domain $\Omega \subset\bbR^d$, if a function $u \in H_{\rm loc}^2(\Omega)$ satisfies a pointwise differential inequality
+An important special case is the Laplacian on a domain $\Omega \subset\bbR^d$.
+If a function $u \in H_{\rm loc}^2(\Omega)$ satisfies a pointwise differential inequality

 and vanishes in an open ball, then it must be identically zero; see \cite[Theorem~3.8]{Lerner}.
-An immediate consequence is that an eigenfunction of the Laplacian cannot vanish in an open ball.
+The same result holds when the Laplacian in \eqref{ineq} is replaced by a second-order elliptic operator with suitably regular coefficients; see, for instance, \cite[Section~3.5]{Lerner}.
+An immediate consequence is that no eigenfunction of such an operator can vanish in an open ball.

 In two dimensions, this result is due to Carleman \cite{Carleman}; the higher-dimensional version was established by Aronszajn \cite{Aron} and Cordes \cite{Cordes}.
 In fact, they prove the \emph{strong UCP}, where the hypothesis of vanishing in an open ball is replaced by vanishing to infinite order at a point $\bx_0 \in \Omega$.
 This means $r^{-n} \int_{B_r(\bx_0)} |u(\bx)|^2\,d\bx \to 0$ as $r \to 0$, for every $n \in \bbN$.
 It is clear that the strong UCP implies the weak version.